 The gospel propaganda represents divine conquest of human souls.
 Love and service are warped into weapons of conversion; hospitals, recovery clinics, and food kitchens are set up with the agenda of recruiting soldiers.
 The King’s Regime is internalized in the human heart, and free souls are turned into loyal slaves devoid of any purpose apart from the King’s agenda.
 Books like Joshua, ethnic-religious cleansing Jihad propaganda, are turned into ideological metaphors that are no less pernicious than literal violence, proclaiming a conquest of human souls.
 This turns humans against their own humanity.
 This is a centuries-long war against human dignity.

 Love and justice will never prevail in our world when we continue to support ideologies founded on notions of killing, warfare, and violence.
 This should be obvious.
-Yet we continue to value clinging to tradition and culture when we support imperialistic impulses of Christianity, over and against human flourishing.
+Yet we continue to value clinging to tradition and culture when we support the imperialistic impulses found in Christian Scriptures, over and against human flourishing.
 Violent ideologies are embedded in the Christian Bible and internalized in the hearts of many Christian followers.
-Christians should renounce and condemn such teachings, and practices founded on them.
+Christians should denounce and condemn such teachings, and practices founded on them.
 Sometimes growing up means admitting we were wrong and letting go of traditions we once held dear.